 So what strategies can you employ to better communicate with older adults?

 - Be aware of specific weaknesses or impairments.
 Age-related hearing loss affects most people eventually, but some people will have specific struggles that make it more difficult for them to communicate.
-For example, a person you know may have an easier time hearing out of one ear, or they may suffer with hearing loss in a way that makes it hard for them to talk intelligently.
+For example, a person you know may have an easier time hearing out of one ear, or they may suffer from hearing loss in a way that makes it hard for them to talk intelligently.
 Be aware of these specific weaknesses or impairments so you can compensate for them accordingly.

 - Talk about only one topic at a time.
 For the most part, it’s better to keep your conversations as focused as possible.
 Talk about only one topic at a time, rather than jumping from one topic to another in a fluid manner.
 If you change topics too quickly, or if you speak too quickly in general, you might end up losing your audience.